If you’ve recently started down the path of a Paleo lifestyle, you probably almost had a heart attack at your first grocery receipt.

 Buy Cheaper Cuts (ground and bone-in)

-Don’t turn your nose up at the more inexpensive cuts like ground meats and ones with the bone in.
-You can make a variety of different dishes with ground meats (chili, shepherd’s pie, “lasagna” using zucchini noodles instead of pasta, pasta sauces, and more) and bone-in meats often taste better.
+Don’t turn your nose up at the more inexpensive cuts like ground meats or cuts with the bone in.
+You can make a variety of different dishes with ground meats (chili, shepherd’s pie and zucchini noodle “lasagna,” to name a few) and bone-in meats often taste better.

 Make One Purchase Last Several Meals

-As mentioned above, you can buy a whole chicken or turkey and make it last a very long time.
-One large chicken will feed a family of four quite comfortably for four or even five meals: the initial meal where everyone gets a piece of their favorite cut, a meal made of shredded meat from the leftovers, a meal made from the remaining shredded meat (soup, curry, or chili), and then at least one meal using the chicken stock you will make as a base.
+One large chicken can feed a family of four quite comfortably for four or even five meals: the initial meal where everyone gets a piece of their favorite cut, a few meals made of leftover shredded meat (think soup, curry, or chili), and then at least one meal using the chicken stock made from the bones.
+Make every bit count!

 Grow Your Own